Family mediation

 Mediation is a really effective and lower-cost choice for many couples.
 That's why, with some exceptions (for example where it's unsafe because of domestic abuse), before making a court application, you usually need to attend a Mediation Information and Assessment Meeting (MIAM) to explore mediation and other out-of-court options.
 Too often, family lawyers see this as a tick-box exercise.
 We're different.

-Between them, the mediation lawyers in our seven offices across the country have the qualifications and experience to offer the full range of family mediation services including where there are international issues.
+Between them, the lawyer mediators in our seven offices across the country have the qualifications and experience to offer the full range of family mediation services including where there are international issues.

 Our recent mediation work includes: